Automated Coral Spawn Monitoring for Reef Restoration: The Coral Spawn and Larvae Imaging Camera System (CSLICS): Related Work

 In marine science and aquaculture, deep learning has been successfully used for counting plankton eggs~\cite{weldrick2022promising}, shrimp eggs~\cite{zhang2021shrimp}, and fish~\cite{ditria2021annotated, connolly2021improved}, however, it has not yet been used for coral spawn counting.

-Semi-automated human-in-the-loop annotation reduces the burden of fully manual labeling by combining model predictions with iterative human validation~\cite{garcia2023ten, dayoub2017episode, desmond2021semi}.
-This approach has been applied in ecology, including labeling large camera trap datasets and segmenting coral reef imagery~\cite{norouzzadeh2021deep, bakana2023digital, raine2024human}.
-In this work, we adopt active learning with a human-in-the-loop to efficiently annotate coral spawn imagery collected by CSLICS.
+Semi-automated human-in-the-loop annotation reduces the burden of fully manual labeling by combining model predictions with iterative human validation~\cite{garcia2023ten, dayoub2017episode, desmond2021semi}, which has been applied in ecology, including labeling large camera trap datasets and segmenting coral reef imagery~\cite{norouzzadeh2021deep, bakana2023digital, raine2024human}.
+Here, we adopt human-in-the-loop active learning to efficiently annotate coral spawn imagery collected by CSLICS.